auniver/fxp_spotify_profile/README.md

 ```
 7. <code>npm i</code>
 8. <code>node .</code>
+9. Login to your spotify on <code>http://localhost:8888/login</code>
-9. Start listening to music and have fun! 🎧🎶😃
+10. Start listening to music and have fun! 🎧🎶😃